zry656565/cocos-docs/manual/framework/html5/facebook-sdk/facebook-sdk-on-web/en.md

 });
 ```

-- There is another easy option, you can directly include Facebook SDK module in `project.json`, the name for this module is `plugin-facebook`.
+- There is another easy option, you can directly include Facebook SDK Alpha module in `project.json`, the name for this module is `plugin-facebook`.
 In this way, the engine will load the dependency files in engine loading process, but this will extend loading time.
 So, the choice is yours.

 ## 2. Config Facebook parameters in project.json